anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.md

 <a name="2.3"></a>
 ## 2.3 Open Stack Requirements.

-Proposals (WK):
-1. change title of this section to 2.3 Architectural Requirements
-1. suggets the following structure of requirements:
+Proposals (WK): Change title of this section to 2.3 Architectural Requirements; propose the following structure of requirements:

 1. General
     1. Open source